patrick-llgc/Learning-Deep-Learning/paper_notes/detr.md

 - Resizing feature map HxWxd to dx(HW), as a sequence of feature dim d and length of HW.
 - Object query can be learned with SGD.
 It is part of the model's weight.
 It is better to be learned at attention.
 - Decoding output is non-autoregressive parallel decoding (feed previous output to the decoder to get next output).
-- Need extremely long training (300 epochs) to converge, vs 1x = 12 epochs for Faster RCNN.
+- Need extremely long training (300 epochs) to converge, vs 1x = 12 epochs for Faster RCNN. --> This is improved by [Deformable DETR](deformable_detr.md).

 #### Technical details
 - Matching loss + Hungarian loss